AhmadQasim/reinforcment_learner/README.md

 **class InventoryManagerEnv(config_path)**

 Initialize a Inventory Manager Environment from a config.yaml file.
 The config file are parsed into a dictionary.
-Then the dictory is passed into producer, consumer, inventory and metric
+Then the dictionary is passed into producer, consumer, inventory and metric

 **action space**
 ```